Opening times for the UIS Service Desk (Roger Needham Building, West Cambridge Site):

-You can contact the Service Desk in one of five ways:
+The UIS Service Desk can be contacted in one of five ways:

-- Telephone - the number is 01223 (7)62999 (please note that we may monitor and record telephone calls for training and quality assurance purposes with the aim of improving our service to you)
+- Telephone - on 01223 (7)62999 (please note that we may monitor and record telephone calls for training and quality assurance purposes with the aim of improving our service to you)

-- Email - send email to firstname.lastname@example.org (please include your Central Registration Scheme userid e.g. ABC1000)
+- Email - to email@example.com (please include your Central Registration Scheme ID (CRSid) e.g. ABC1000)

-Most problems presented at the Service Desk are resolved by Service Desk staff.
-The Service Desk is backed up by a full team of Computing Service experts, who can handle the more specialised problems.
-If a particular problem cannot be resolved at the Service Desk it will be passed to the experts for advice and/or action.
+Most problems presented at the UIS Service Desk are resolved by Service Desk staff.
+The Service Desk is backed up by a full team of Information Services' experts, who can handle the more specialised problems.
+If a particular problem cannot be resolved at the UIS Service Desk it will be passed to the experts for advice and/or action.
 Where an in-depth discussion is required, a consultancy appointment may be suggested.
 If an appointment with an expert is made it will normally be at the Roger Needham Building (West Cambridge Site).

-We welcome any suggestions you might have on aspects of the UCS Service Desk.
-Please send these to the Service Desk Manager, Vince Woodley (email@example.com).
+We welcome any suggestions you might have on aspects of the UIS Service Desk.
+Please send these to the Service Desk Manager, Vince Woodley (firstname.lastname@example.org).

 The Role of the Service Desk

-One of the tasks of the UCS is to help members of the University to be more productive through the use of the facilities it provides.
+One of UIS' tasks is to help members of the University to be more productive through the use of the services it provides.
 Available technology is of limited effectiveness to many people unless they are also helped to use that technology and are given assistance when they encounter problems with it.
-In return the UCS has the opportunity to gain valuable feedback about the way facilities are used and what the real requirements are.
-The UCS Service Desk was set up to handle users' initial calls for assistance, with the following goals in mind:
+In return UIS has the opportunity to gain valuable feedback about the way facilities are used and what the real requirements are.
+The UIS Service Desk was set up to handle users' initial calls for assistance, with the following goals in mind:

-- to provide a focus within the Computing Service for users to obtain general and technical assistance;
+- to provide a focus within Information Services for users to obtain general and technical assistance;

 - to offer prompt and efficient front-line assistance, with the aim of answering as many routine questions as possible;

-- if the call is not resolved at the Service Desk, to pass it on to an appropriate specialist if available within the Computing Service;
+- if the call is not resolved at the Service Desk, to pass it on to an appropriate specialist, if available, within Information Services;

-- to provide feedback within the Computing Service about common problems encountered by users, which might indicate the need for further courses, documentation or a change in what is provided;
+- to provide feedback within Information Services about common problems encountered by users, which might indicate the need for further courses, documentation or a change in what is provided;

 - to record the details of a call and any initial advice given so that we can refer to statistics and case histories if required.